Tell us how can we improve this?

 - Synapse software requires user log in.

-The only bad about Razer DeathAdder is that adding only 2 extra buttons in whole year is mild update.
+The only bad point about Razer DeathAdder is that adding only 2 extra buttons in whole year is a mild update.
 Otherwise, there is nothing to be fixed.
-It is yet easy to understand and performs perfect across wide array of games genres.
-Unlike other mice like Razer Mamba TE, Logitech G502 Proteus Spectrum are some superior mice that cost around $90, Razer DeathAdder is yet a strong contender at onley $70.
-It is worth checking Razer DeathAdder among expensive mice as well as some cheaper ones like Roccat Kove that cost only $50, however DeathAdder Elite is yet another well-made iteration of famous mouse.
+It is easy to understand and it performs perfectly across wide array of games genres.
+Unlike other mice like Razer Mamba TE, Logitech G502 Proteus Spectrum which are some superior mice that cost around $90, Razer DeathAdder is yet a strong contender at only $70.
+It is worth checking Razer DeathAdder among expensive mice as well as some cheaper ones like Roccat Kove that costs only $50, however, DeathAdder Elite is yet another well-made iteration of famous mouse.